OneDev0411/React-Typescript/README.md

 tests which uses a suitable dump of the database as test data.

 ### 1. Pre-requisites
-The following requirements should be met on the machine that e2e tests runs.
+The following requirements should be met on the machine that runs e2e tests.

 - [docker-compose][docker-compose] should be installed.
 It's required for running e2e api server.